-Tinted and solar control window films are designed for home or office use, to mitigate the negative effects of the sun by targeting excess heat, glare, light and UV.Read More
+Solar film and tinted window films are designed for home and office use, to mitigate the negative effects of the sun by targeting excess heat, glare, light and UV.Read More

-Our solar, tinted and reflective window films are designed to mitigate the effect of the sun which can make your home or work environment unbearable at times, and damage valuable artworks and furnishings.
+Our solar film, tinted window film and reflective window films are designed to mitigate the effect of the sun which can make your home or work environment unbearable at times and damage valuable artworks and furnishings.

 Window film is a thin material which is applied directly to the glass.
 You can purchase the film by the meter or cut to size, or have it installed by our team of professional Installers.